TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Method

+Existing methods such as \citep{zhuge2024gptswarm,zhangg} solve the discrete optimization approximately by greedy search: starting from an empty graph $\emptyset$, enumerate all possible edges in a descending order of $\Delta^t_{ij}$ (or $\cwhat_i^t \cwhat_j^t$), and add an edge to the graph if, and only if, the resulting graph remains admissible in $\Gcal_a$.
+We adopt the same method, and the pseudo-code is in Algorithm~\ref{algo:graph_construction}.

+While RL is not directly formulated to estimate $u^t_i$, it could be interpreted as a bi-level optimization where the inner optimization is Equation~\eqref{eq:def_G_star}, and the outer (RL) optimization estimates the best parameters $\cwhat^t_i$ that allow the inner optimization to recover the optimal graph.

+Basing edge influence $\Delta^t_{ij}$ on scalar product may yield a large value of $\cwhat^t_i \cwhat^t_j$ when $\cwhat^t_j$ is very high while $\cwhat^t_i$ is quite low.
+To introduce another layer of safeguard, we first screen all nodes to conservatively preclude those with a low value of $c^t_i$; see Algorithm \ref{algo:screening}.
+Denoting the remaining set of nodes as $\widehat A_t$, we use the true $\Delta^t$ to measure the utility lost (i.e., regret) due to errors in node screening:

+Our main theoretical result bounds the regret in the ultimate utility via the screening regret: \begin{theorem}[Scalar-potential graph projection] Fix a round $t$.
+Let $\widehat A_t$ be the candidate node set resulting from the screening, and let $\widehat G_t$ be the score-projected graph in Equation~\eqref{eq:def_G_star}.
+Under Assumptions~\ref{assump:edge-additive},~\ref{assump:scalar-potential}, and~\ref{assump:credit-estimation}, with probability at least $1-\delta_t$,

+Intuitively, graph regret $\le$ screening regret $+$ product-score estimation loss $+$ edge-additivity loss. \end{theorem} The proof is relegated to Appendix~\ref{sec:proof}.
+Interestingly, false positive and false negative in screening impact the final graph in very different ways.
+We defer their theoretical analysis to Corollary~\ref{cor:false-positive} and \ref{cor:false-negative}.

+To summarize, the communication graph is learned as a constrained topology by parameterizing pairwise edge influences using scalar potentials associated with the endpoint nodes, subject to edge masks, a DAG constraint, and node-wise in-degree and out-degree budgets.

-\subsubsection{Decision Edges Optimization}
+\subsection{Decision Edges Optimization}

-After agents have cooperated for \(T\) rounds, we do not immediately produce the final decision.
-Instead, we perform one additional GRN update, as described in Algorithm~\ref{algo:credits_generation}, to infer per-agent credits aggregated over all \(T\) interaction rounds.
-This step is necessary because agent reliability must be assessed globally across the entire interaction history, and agents may still transition to adversarial behavior at round \(T\).
-The sampled participation \(\mathbf{a}^{T+1}\) determine the decision graph \(\mathcal{G}_D\), where an edge is added from agent \(i\) to the decision node if \(a_i^{T+1} = 1\).
+After $T$ rounds of communication, we compute the final node potentials by performing one additional GRN update that aggregates all \(T\) interaction rounds, as described in Algorithm~\ref{algo:node_representation_generation}.
+Note that agents may still transition to adversarial behavior at round \(T\).
+The final normalized decision weights \(\{w_i\}_{i=1}^N\) are obtained from the node potentials \(\{c_i^{T+1}\}_{i=1}^N\), preceded with a node screening.

-Finally, we apply softmax to the credits \(\{c_i^{T+1}\}_{i=1}^N\) to obtain normalized decision weights \(\{w_i\}_{i=1}^N\).
-Only agents with \(a_i^{T+1} = 1\) are allowed to participate in the final voting process, with their contributions weighted according to \(w_i\).